Machines have less problems. I’d like to be a machine, wouldn’t you?

 }

-In a similar manner, credit should be given in the source code if others’ original works are used.
+Just as giving credit in a document, credit should be given in the source code if others’ original work is used.

 Example (in-code citing):